manuka/structured-elements/README.md

 ### Mirror

-Key: `'mirror'`
+Key: `"mirror"`
 Type: `Mirror<Element>`

-An object with two keys: 'array' and 'collection'.
+An object with two keys: "array" and "collection".

-The 'array' key has a readonly array of elements.
+The "array" key has a readonly array of elements.
-The 'collection' key has a readonly collection of elements.
+The "collection" key has a readonly collection of elements.

 Each element in the mirror is of the same type.
 The array and collection contain the same elements, in the same order.